umijs/dumi/docs/guide/advanced.md

   </ul>
 </Tree>

-In this way, dumi will render the English homepage when a user visits `www.example.com`, and dumi will render the Chinese homepage when visiting `www.example.com/zh-CN`.
+In this way, dumi will render the English homepage when visiting `www.example.com`, while rendering the Chinese homepage when visiting `www.example.com/zh-CN`.

 The same is true for other pages.
 Just like the official website of dumi you are browsing.